mmdagent-ex/site-doc/content.en/docs/50_motion_blend.md

 MOTION_CONFIGURE|(model)|(motion)|MODE_MUL
 {{</message>}}

-For example, addition can be used to add fluctuation or adjust offset, which can do similar things to ["Multi-stage bones"](https://www.google.com/search?q=%E5%A4%9A%E6%AE%B5%E3%83%9C%E3%83%BC%E3%83%B3) in MMD.
-Also, multiplication can be used to "specify 0 to disable the morph changes of some lower-ranking motions".
+As an example use case, additive mode can be used to add subtle jitter or offsets, similar to MMD's ["multi-stage bone"](https://www.google.com/search?q=%E5%A4%9A%E6%AE%B5%E3%83%9C%E3%83%BC%E3%83%B3) setups.
+Multiply can be used to disable part of a lower-priority motion's morph changes by specifying 0, for instance.

 ## Blend Rate

-Along with the above specifications, you can also specify a blend rate for each motion.
-The blend rate can be any value from 0.0 to 1.0, with 1.0 being the default if not specified.
+In addition to the above mode, you can set a blend rate per motion.
+The value ranges from 0.0 to 1.0; the default is 1.0.

 {{<message>}}
 MOTION_CONFIGURE|(model)|(motion)|MODE_REPLACE|(rate)